 Server-side Row Model

-When designing a grid based application, one of the key considerations is how much data needs to be sent from the server to the client?
-As a developer using ag-Grid you won't need to switch between grids based on the answer to this question, instead just select the appropriate Row Model used by the grid.
+When designing a grid based application, one of the key considerations is how much data needs to be sent from the server to the client.
+The answer to this determines which Row Model should be selected for the grid.

 Client-side Row Model